pivotal-cf/docs-pks/pod-security-policy.hbs.md

 ##<a id='psp-default'></a> Default Pod Security Policies in TKGI

-Tanzu Kubernetes Grid Integrated Edition ships with two default PSPs: PKS Privileged and PKS Restricted.
+{{  vars.product }} ships with two default PSPs: PKS Privileged and PKS Restricted.

 PSP             | Description
 ----------------|------------